arciecrisostomo/LB-YCPD2-v1-codes/Project Iteration 4/README.md

   * 1.1
     * Revised overall structure of the modules.
   * 1.0
-    * Initial Setup of PyCharm localhost website.
+    * Initial setup of PyCharm localhost website.

 ### Authors and Contributions